WebAssembly/component-model/design/mvp/CanonicalABI.md

 Each lifted function call starts by immediately trapping on possible recursive reentrance (as defined by `call_might_be_recursive` above).

-The `thread_func` is immediately called from a new `Thread` created and resumed at the end of `canon_lift` and so control flow proceeds directly to the `enter`.
-`Task.enter` (defined above) suspends the newly-created `Thread` if there is backpressure until the backpressure is resolved.
-If the caller cancels the new `Task` while the `Task` is still waiting to `enter`, the call is aborted before the arguments are lowered (which means that owned-handle arguments are not transferred).
+The `thread_func` is immediately called from a new implicit [thread] created and resumed at the end of this function and thus control flow proceeds directly into `Task.enter` after checking for recursion. `Task.enter` (defined above) suspends if there is any backpressure until the backpressure is resolved.
+If the caller cancels the new task (by calling `Task.request_cancellation`) while the task is still waiting on backpressure, the call is aborted before the arguments are lowered (which means that owned-handle arguments are not transferred).

-Once the backpressure gate is cleared, the `Thread` is added to the callee's component instance's `threads` table (storing the index for later retrieval by the `thread.index` built-in) and the arguments are lowered into core wasm values and memory according to the `canonopt` immediates of `canon lift` (as defined by `lower_flat_values` above).
+Once the backpressure gate is cleared, the arguments are lowered into core wasm values and memory according to the `canonopt` immediates of `canon lift` (as defined by `lower_flat_values` above).

 If the `async` `canonopt` is *not* specified, a `lift`ed function then calls the core wasm callee, passing the lowered arguments in core function parameters